 Share School Projects using Social Technology

-Another strategy for raising involvement is encouraging transparency between parents and what their children are learning in the classroom using both traditional and technology-based methods.
+Another strategy for raising enrollment and involvement is encouraging transparency between parents and what their children are learning in the classroom using both traditional and technology-based methods.

 Schools can provide a friends-only Facebook Live video stream of an elementary school play, or integrate lessons about using social media and laboratory equipment safely by having high school students film Boomerang video clips of science experiments (where a video clip of a few seconds plays normally then in reverse on a loop, capturing, perhaps, the brilliant burst of combusting magnesium then its return to an inert state.)
 These are only a couple of ways to integrate lessons about technology while safely sharing projects with interested families without having to sign them into the school as visitors, or crowd them into a science lab.